|

 /usr/local/etc/httpd/extra/httpd-autoindex.conf

-add NameWidth=* to the line IndexOptions FancyIndexing
+add NameWidth=* to the line IndexOptions

-HTMLTable VersionSort
+FancyIndexing HTMLTable VersionSort

-- ===> IndexOptions
+- ===>

-FancyIndexing HTMLTable VersionSort NameWidth=*
+IndexOptions FancyIndexing HTMLTable VersionSort

 Enable example.net/~user.